What is a Phase 1 Clinical Trial?

 Hands holding various pills, capsules, and a medication bottle.

-13 October 2025
+13 November 2025

 Discover the benefits of participating in clinical trials in Australia, from accessing new treatments to contributing to medical research.
 Learn what's involved.